 When Kids Should Take Antihistamines

-Most experts say you should take antihistamines before symptoms start, to keep them at bay.
+Most experts say you should take these meds before symptoms start in order to keep them at bay.

-Ask your pediatrician whether you should give you child allergy medicine:
+Ask your pediatrician whether you should give your child allergy medicine:

-- Before allergy season.
-If your child is allergic to pollen, you may want to start an antihistamine before pollen season, for three to 10 days.
+Before allergy season.
+If your child is allergic to pollen, you may want to start an antihistamine before pollen season, for 3 to 10 days.

-- All the time.
-If your child has year-round allergies, he may need to take allergy medication regularly to prevent symptoms.
+All the time.
+If your little one has year-round allergies, they may need to take allergy medication regularly to prevent symptoms.

 Most eyedrops are recommended only for children over 3.
-Here are some more common ones that are prescribed:
+Common prescription ones include:

 Nasal Spray Basics

 Steroid nose sprays fight inflammation and help your child breathe better.
-They can be liquids or aerosol puffs and are used once or more a day.
+They can be liquids or aerosol puffs, and they're used once or more a day.

 For best results:

-- If your child's nose has thick mucus, clear it first with a spray saline solution or have her blow her nose.
+If their nose has thick mucus, clear it first with a spray saline solution or have them blow their nose.

-- Your doctor may want her to keep taking antihistamines and other allergy drugs until the nose spray kicks in, usually a week or two.
+Your doctor may want them to keep taking antihistamines and other allergy drugs until the nose spray kicks in, usually in a week or two.

-- Singulair is a prescription drug that’s used to prevent asthma attacks and is also approved for treating allergies.
-It reduces congestion in the nose and also cuts down on sneezing, itching, and eye allergies.
-It works by blocking the release of inflammatory chemicals that cause nasal passages to swell and produce a lot of mucus.
+Singulair is a prescription drug that can prevent asthma attacks.
+It’s also approved for treating allergies.
+It eases congestion in the nose and also cuts down on sneezing, itching, and eye allergies.
+It blocks the release of inflammatory chemicals that swell nasal passages and make a lot of mucus.

-It may take a while to find the right medication or combination for your child.
-Working with your doctor, you can create a plan that works well and lets your child do all the things he wants to do.
+It may take a while to find the right medication or combination for your little one.
+Work with your doctor to create a plan that lets your child do all the things they want to do.